-The ECA Administration tracks student progress toward meeting the Program Completion Requirements on a regular basis.
-An updated "Audit Letter" is provided to the student and parent/guardian at the yearly Back to School Kickoff in order to ensure that students are aware of the ECA's record of their progress and so that changes to their Educational Development Plan (EDP) may be made as necessary.
-Students are responsible for being aware of the information provided on the Audit Letter-including the coursework required to complete the program, their ECA District, their Completion Term and Year, their status as a "Tester," "Walker," and "Completer," their EMU GPA,
+An updated Audit Letter is provided to the student and parent/guardian at the yearly Back to School Kickoff in order to ensure that students are aware of the ECA's record of their progress and so that changes to their Educational Development Plan (EDP) may be made as necessary.

-Pass Rate, and number of credits, and any other information relevant to their individual progress through the program.
+Students are responsible for being aware of the information contained in their Audit-including the coursework required to complete the program, their ECA District, their Completion Term and Year, their status as a Tester, Walker, and Completer, their EMU and ECA GPA, Pass Rate, and number of credits, and any other information relevant to their individual progress through the program.